Discover smart city solutions

-Information communication technology refers to the various ways that people can use technology to communicate with one another, including email, social media, phone calls, and text messages.
-ICT has revolutionized the way that we communicate with each other, making it easier and faster than ever before.
+Information communication technology refers to the various ways that people can use technology to communicate with one another, including email, social media, phone calls and text messages.
+ICT has revolutionised the way that we communicate with each other, making it easier and faster than ever before.
 The use of ICT in smart city projects will produce positive outcomes for both citizens and city stakeholders.

 ICT is the backbone of smart cities.
-Intelligent networks and wireless communication between people, objects, and machines improve operational efficiency, public information sharing, government services, and citizen welfare.
+Intelligent networks and wireless communication between people, objects and machines improve operational efficiency, public information sharing, government services and citizen welfare.
 For example, ICT helps reduce traffic congestion with stoplights that adjust in real-time to account for road conditions.
-Thanks to ICT, the cities of the future can also realize reduced costs and decreased resource consumption.
+Thanks to ICT, the cities of the future can also realise reduced costs and decreased resource consumption.

 Infrastructure that uses sensors and IoT devices enables real-time data processing that can be used to communicate important insights to urban citizens and governments alike.
 Without ICT, the smart city couldn’t exist.